-Welcome to the ultimate guide to making fluffy Japanese souffle pancakes at home using simple ingredients and tools!
-I'm sharing detailed instructions with essential keys and troubleshooting tips so you can make it successful at home, even if this is your first time trying it.
+Learn how to make incredibly fluffy Japanese souffle pancakes at home using simple ingredients and tools!
+I'm sharing all the essential tips and tricks, so you can make it successful, even if this is your first time.

 Japanese Souffle pancake is all about the fluffiness.
-It contains lots of whipped egg whites (meringue) to create a dreamy pillowy-soft texture.
-The batter is made with the soufflé technique by folding lots of meringue with other ingredients, just like when making soufflé or chiffon cake.
+It contains lots of whipped egg whites (meringue) to create a dreamy, pillowy-soft texture.
+The pancake batter is made with the soufflé technique, which involves folding lots of meringue with other ingredients, just like when making soufflé or chiffon cake.

-Although I'm also a huge fan of classic American pancakes, these pancakes caught my heart.
+Although I'm also a huge fan of classic American pancakes (banana pancakes and yogurt pancakes are my absolute favorite!), these pancakes caught my heart.
 The fluffy-like-a-cloud, cottony pancakes taste nothing like I've had before.

 You no longer need to have trips to those fancy cafes to enjoy them after learning how to make them at home in this guide.
-Make them for special occasions, such as anniversaries, birthday breakfasts, Valentine's Day, or as special pancakes to excite your family and kids on the weekend.
+Make them for special occasions, such as anniversaries, birthday breakfasts, Valentine's Day, or just special treats to excite your family on the weekend.

 What makes this souffle pancake recipe so unique?

-Every souffle pancake recipe I encounter mixes egg yolks, liquids, and flour first and then adds meringue to its mixture.
+Every souffle pancake recipe I encounter is made by combining meringue and the egg yolk mixture (combining egg yolks, liquids, and flour).
 With this method, more gluten gets formed by mixing liquids and flour in advance, creating a bouncy, silky-fine, and slightly chewy texture, just like a classic chiffon cake.

-After multiple trials and errors, I cultivated my own way by folding flour and liquids separately into the meringue.
-With this biscuit method, the pancakes feel less chewy and bouncy, giving it more cakey fluffiness.
-I personally love the texture better.
-I also find the pancakes deflate slightly less with the new method due to the slightly less amount of glutens formed.
+After multiple trials and errors, I cultivated my way by folding flour and liquids separately into the meringue.
+Less gluten is formed with this new method.
+As a result, the pancakes deflate slightly less and feel less bouncy, giving them more cakey fluffiness, like my vanilla roll cake.
+I personally love the texture better for pancakes!

-If you've had souffle pancakes before and were not a big fan of them due to the texture, I'd like you to try this one.
-It feels like just in the middle of chiffon cake and sponge cake.
+I'd like you to try this recipe if you've had souffle pancakes before and were not a big fan of them due to the springy texture.
+It feels like just in the middle of chiffon cake and basic genoise sponge cake.

 - Egg white: Separate eggs to whip egg whites.
 Ensure no liquids, oil, or any residue is mixed in the tools and ingredients since they prevent egg whites from whipping properly.
 Yolks contain natural oil, so ensure that even a tiny amount is not mixed in.